elhouso/CivSolara/docs/constitution/index.md

     1. Within this role, the Chancellor will determine the foreign and domestic policies of the Imperial Federation.
     2. The Chancellor will oversee federal planning decisions, the allocation of federal resources and the admission of new states into the federation which can be overturned by the Senate.
         1. New states must have clearly defined borders and a population of 2 or more to be eligible for Statehood.
-    3. The Chancellor will be the primary diplomat of the IF, and will lead the IF on the world stage.
+    3. The Chancellor will serve as the secondary point of contact for the IF on the world stage alongside the King.
     4. The Chancellor will be in charge of mediating disputes between the states.
 3. The Chancellor will not infringe on the rights of the states.
 4. The Chancellor may be removed if over two-thirds of all eligible voters petition for his removal.